top of page

 assignment abroad

-"Upon completion of your assignment abroad in ... we will offer you a position that corresponds to your experience and performance in Germany and abroad in terms of area of responsibility, income and requirements.
-In any case, we will offer you a position equivalent to your previous position with us in terms of function and remuneration, unless there is a possibility of transferring a higher-level position.
-You declare your willingness to temporarily perform an activity of lesser value."
-3. Return clause.
+"Upon completion of your foreign assignment in […], we will offer you a position reflecting your experience and performance both in Germany and abroad, in terms of responsibility, remuneration, and required qualifications.
+In any event, we will offer you a position equivalent to your previous role with us in terms of function and remuneration, unless a higher-level position can be assigned.
+You hereby agree to temporarily perform duties of a lesser value if necessary."

 3. return clause with position promise

-"After completion of your assignment abroad we will offer you the position ... in our company.
-Your future task will be to further develop the market in ... to further develop and supervise it from the parent company.
-The remuneration will be determined in accordance with your area of responsibility and the associated requirements, taking into account the customary practices of our company".
+"Upon completion of your foreign assignment, we will offer you the position of […] within our company.
+Your future responsibilities will include further developing and overseeing the market in […] from the parent company.
+Remuneration will be determined in line with your level of responsibility and the associated requirements, taking into account the customary practices of our organisation."

 Authority to issue directives/subordination/reporting channel